atyryshkina/algorithm-performance-analysis/howto2.md

     - session id
     - history id

 Description of bioinformatics algorithms.
-They are typically run on a large strands of dna... the human genome is 4 giga bytes.. some take long.. some are fast.. bioinfomatics is a growing field... provide a number on how much traffic the galaxy project gets a day and how this has increased over the past
+They are typically run on a large strands of dna... the human genome is 4 giga bytes.. some take a long time.. some take a short time.. provide a number on how much traffic the galaxy project gets a day and how this has increased over the past

 ### Undetected Errors